-The Project Site includes the WTC Site and the Southern Site.
+The Project Site includes the WTC Site and the Adjacent Sites (described below).
 The WTC Site is an approximately 16-acre parcel bounded by Liberty Street, Church Street, Vesey Street, and Route 9A.
 Except for a viewing area on the expanded sidewalk along Church Street between Liberty Street and approximately Dey Street, it is fenced off and inaccessible to the public with the exception of those areas associated with the temporary WTC PATH station, completed in November 2003.
 The excavated bathtub on the western part of the WTC Site is publicly visible at street level from the viewing areas on Church, Liberty, and Vesey Streets, below grade from the temporary WTC PATH station, and above grade from the Winter Garden and the pedestrian bridges on Liberty and Vesey Streets.
 The tunnel for the restored No. 1/9 IRT subway lines is visible as it crosses the site.
 There are entrances for construction vehicles at the four corners of the site with trucks entering and leaving the site on both Church Street and Route 9A.
 Liberty and Vesey Streets adjacent to the WTC Site remain closed to vehicles.

+The Adjacent Sites include the Southern Site and the below-grade portion of Site 26 at BPC.
 The Southern Site comprises two adjacent blocks south of the WTC Site-one bounded by Liberty, Washington, Albany, and Greenwich Streets, and the other bounded by Liberty, Cedar, and Washington Streets and Route 9A-and portions of two streets: Liberty Street between those blocks and the WTC Site and Washington Street between Cedar and Liberty Streets.
+Site 26 is half the block bounded by North End Avenue, Murray and Vesey Streets, and Route 9A on the eastern side of the Embassy Suites Hotel.